 For the best web experience, please use IE11+, Chrome, Firefox, or Safari

-The Active Directory management and security (AD MGMT) is how savvy organizations automate identity workflows, secure user access, and bring efficiency and governance to the management of identities and accounts across vast enterprises.
+Active Directory management (AD Mgmt) is how savvy organizations automate identity workflows, secure user access, and bring efficiency and governance to the management of identities and accounts across vast enterprises.
 Due to the broad use of Active Directory (AD) and Azure AD, it is a primary and easy target of threat actors.
 Therefore, optimally deploying and managing AD is critical to reduce risk within organizations.

 Unify identities across hybrid environment